National Intelligence Organization

-The National Intelligence Organization (Millî İstihbarat Teşkilatı), also known by its Turkish initials MIT or MİT, or colloquially as the Organization (Turkish: Teşkilat) is an intelligence agency of the Turkish government tasked with gathering information of national interests.
-It gathers information for the Presidency and the Armed Forces about the current and potential threats from inside and outside against all the elements that make up Turkey's integrity, constitutional order, existence, independence, security and national power and take precautions when necessary.
+The National Intelligence Organization (Millî İstihbarat Teşkilatı), also known by its Turkish initials MIT or MİT, or colloquially as the Organization (Teşkilat), is a national civilian intelligence and security agency of the Turkish government tasked with advancing national security through collecting and analyzing intelligence from around the world and conducting analysis and development intelligence gathering and counterintelligence systems to create national security, clandestine and covert operations, countering hybrid threats, counterintelligence, counterterrorism, creation a civilian security network intelligence, support hybrid warfare operations, and threat assessment to national security.

+It gathers information for the Presidency and the Turkish Armed Forces (TSK) about the current and potential threats from inside and outside against all the elements that make up Turkey's integrity, constitutional order, existence, independence, security and national power and takes precautions when necessary.

 The MIT is under the provision of the Presidency.
 It works closely with the Turkish diplomatic missions overseas.